 Guardians Of The Galaxy was a strange experience for me.
-On the one hand, I could see so much love for marvel and the universe that the comics had built up, but the game lacked polish in so many other ways.
+I’ve never read the comics, and am only casually interested in the GOTG films.
+However, I could see so much love for marvel and the universe that the comics had built up, with all the pieces of information that I learned were either from or inspired by the comics, far outshining their movie counter-parts.
+But even if the game is faithful to it’s source material, the game lacks polish in so many other ways that make it a game very hard to reccomend.

 You also have a “Huddle” meter that, when it fills up, can trigger a speech from Peter that, if you do it correctly, gives a buff to all of the guardians, and plays a random song from the game’s licensed soundtrack.
 This sounds great, but oftens breaks the flow of combat, as it pulls you out of the fight to choose one out of two responses to the guardian’s thoughts on the fight.

 The other problem with combat, is that you’ve kind of mastered it by the time you reach the halfway point.
 You’ve seen almost all of the enemy types aside from these boring looking Alien-Yetis who only appear for one chapter.
 For the rest of the game, you’ll just have the same enemies you’ve seen before just thrown at you again and again in similar looking rooms.
-This problem is confounded if you play on the hard difficulty.
+This problem is compounded if you play on the hard difficulty.
 It feels like Eidos Montreal’s idea of making combat harder isn’t creating more interesting enemy dynamics, or making more difficult enemy patterns and groups.
 Instead they give them multiple health bars and make them deal more damage.
-But once you figure out that if you just mash Peter’s dodge button, you’re mostly untouchable.
+But once you figure out to just mash Peter’s dodge button when it gets a little too busy, you’re mostly untouchable.
 The game only gets easier towards the end, when Groot unlocks the ability to resurrect you once-per-battle, and Peter unlocks an ability that makes him invulnerable for a short amount of time.
 So “Hard” really just translates to longer, more tedious battles.

 Speaking of which, The story is my biggest problem with the game.
 The game follows the guardians as they attempt to repay a fine to the Nova Corps, when they stumble upon an apocalyptic cult that threatens to consume the galaxy.
 On paper, this sounds like a decent story, but the first half of the game is spent on building up supporting characters, the reason for the fine, character motivations, and the stakes so that the second half of the game can shine.
 Sadly, they don’t pull it off for a number of reasons.